Emergency Room Billing Services in Colorado

 Every CO payer has specific rules for emergency room claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield processes the largest share of Colorado commercial emergency room claims.
+Anthem Blue Cross Blue Shield of Colorado processes the largest share of Colorado commercial emergency room claims.
 We know their CO specific fee schedules, prior authorization requirements for emergency room procedures, and their appeal timelines when claims are denied.
 99281-99285 has facility-specific documentation guidelines different from outpatient E/M.

-Health First Colorado Emergency Room Billing
+Health First Colorado (the state's Medicaid program brand) Emergency Room Billing

-Medicare (Novitas Solutions) Emergency Room Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Emergency Room Coverage

 Denial Prevention for Colorado Emergency Room